 After your unforgettable morning, you will enjoy a taste of the local cuisine.
 The last king of Bagan was famous for his enormous appetite and he even demanded that every meal should include 300 different dishes!
 Today, you are going to discover what kind of food he must have eaten, to become so obsessed.
 You will learn more about herbs and greens at the market in Myinkaba, visit home-based cottage industries, where products like tamarind paste or candies are made and visit the Mingalazedi pagoda, which was built by the last king. in a local monastery you will have the chance to satisfy your senses with the various tastes of typical Burmese ingredients, from sweet, to bitter.
 End your excursion with a meal, just as the last king of Bagan would have requested it - only a bit more moderate - with “only” 30 different dishes to try!
 Cheers!

-This afternoon, you will visit the Minnanthu Temple.
-Considered to be the favorite among frequent Bagan visitors, this historic temple is set in a quiet area, that is often entirely deserted.
-In this enchanting forgotten part of Bagan, your guide will lay down a blanket for a nice picnic lunch.
-After lunch, you will have time to visit a few other ancient temples in the area, before heading back into the city.
+This afternoon, you will visit Minnanthu Temple.
+A favorite among frequent Bagan visitors, this historic temple is set in a quiet area, that is often entirely deserted.
+In this enchanting forgotten part of Bagan, your guide will lay down a blanket for a nice picnic lunch surrounded by the ancient ruins.
+After lunch, you will have time to visit a few other ancient temples in the area before heading back into the city.
 (This service is on a private basis.)

 This morning, you will be picked up at your hotel in Bagan and transferred to the airport in good time to board your domestic flight to Heho.
 Upon arrival in Heho, you will be greeted at the airport by your driver and transferred to the elephant camp for a memorable wildlife encounter.
 (This service is on a private basis.)

-Today, a specially trained elephant conservation guide will take you on a rewarding adventure in the Kalaw forest, to encounter elephants, their mahouts and locals from the surrounding areas.
-Young tourism professionals from Kalaw, are the ones who decided to work towards a better future for the local area.
-The project they are working on focuses on protecting the nature, elephants and traditions of the people.
-In a major part of this private protected forest, the nature can grow undisturbed, securing a natural habitat for animals, that could otherwise be easily hunted.
+Today, a specially trained elephant conservation guide will take you on a rewarding adventure in the Kalaw forest, to encounter elephants, their mahouts, and locals from the surrounding areas.
+Young tourism professionals from Kalaw are the ones who decided to work towards a better future for the local area.
+The project they are working on focuses on protecting nature, elephants, and traditions of the people.
+A major part of this private protected forest can grow undisturbed, securing a natural habitat for animals that could otherwise be easily hunted.

 To begin, you will follow your guide on a trek through the forest.
-Depending on what you prefer, you can hike anywhere from 30 minutes, all the way up to five hours.
-The picturesque nature paths will lead you to the natural surroundings of the jungle.
 Amidst the wild jungle scenery, you may enjoy a delicious lunch of local specialties.
-Alternatively, your lunch can be served in a traditional village, or at the main camp.
-Following lunch, you will be introduced to the fascinating elephants!
-You will have the chance to assist a local mahout, by washing and feeding these incredible creatures.
-After this unforgettable experience, you will say goodbye to your new friends and return to the main road, to meet your driver and transfer back to your hotel.
+Following lunch, you will be introduced to the resident elephants!
+You will learn about the elephants and their individual stories while having an opportunity to feed them a variety of specially prepared foods.
+You can then assist a local mahout with bathing one of these incredible creatures in the nearby river.
+After this unforgettable experience, you will be invited to plant a tree before saying goodbye to your new friends and heading back to your hotel.

 Sitting at an elevation of 4300 feet, the peaceful hill station of Kalaw offers a lush, cool respite from the heat of the plains.
 Known for its trekking, Kalaw is also interesting culturally with a diverse population of Shan, Indian Hindus, Sikhs and Muslims as well as Nepali Gurkhas who came to Kalaw to build the roads and railway line under British rule.
 Kalaw is the main setting of the novel “The Art of Hearing Heartbeats” by Jan-Philipp Sendker.